stripe-archive/datadog-checks/README.md

   * `bucket_count` - The number of buckets on this peer tagged additionally by `index`.
   * `bucket_status` - The number of buckets in a given status on this peer, tagged additionally by `bucket_status`.
   * `delayed_buckets_to_discard` - The number of buckets waiting to be discarded on this peer.
-  * `fixup_count` - The number of buckets that need repair once you take the peer offline.
-  * `pending_job_count` - The number of jobs requested by the master to this peer.
   * `peers_present` - The number of peers available (as a counter) tagged additionally by `searchable` and `status`.
   * `primary_count` - The number of buckets for which the peer is primary in its local site, or the number of buckets that return search results from same site as the peer.
   * `primary_count_remote`  - The number of buckets for which the peer is primary that are not in its local site.